Tennis-Murray and Raducanu battle to victory at Indian Wells | Sports-Games

 Tennis-Murray and Raducanu battle to victory at Indian Wells

-"I'm just so happy to have got through and hopefully play another match in front of you guys," she said.
-In other first round action, Switzerland's three-time Grand Slam champion Stan Wawrinka made a winning return to the tournament after a four year absence and Australia's Thanasi Kokkinakis advanced to set up a meeting with top seed Carlos Alcaraz of Spain.
+Next up is a meeting with Spain's Pablo Carreno Busta in the second round on Saturday and three-time Grand Slam champion Murray said he is as hungry as ever.
+"I still feel extremely motivated, I still enjoy the competition and all the work that goes into it," he said.

 Britons Andy Murray and Emma Raducanu both showed remarkable heart to come out on the winning side of tough first round matches at Indian Wells on Thursday.
-Murray fired an ace out wide on match point to overcome Argentina's Tomas Etcheverry 6-7(5) 6-1 6-4 in the latest in a string of impressive comebacks for the ageless Scot.
+Murray fired an ace out wide on match point to overcome Argentina's Tomas Etcheverry 6-7(5) 6-1 6-4 in the latest in a string of impressive comebacks for the ageless Scot, who has resurrected his career after hip resurfacing surgery.

 "I've been fighting my hardest.
-I really want to make the most of these last years that I've got," Murray said on court after the three-hour and 12-minute contest.
+I really want to make the most of these last years that I've got," Murray, 35, said after the three-hour and 12-minute contest.
 "I've managed to fight through some brutal matches.
 It's been incredible really.

 But like he has so many times in his career, he roared back with help from his ferocious forehand in the second set to force a decider.
 The match then hinged on a marathon game at 4-4 in the third where Murray executed a perfectly placed half volley winner that sent Etcheverry running off the court in pursuit.